tferracina/ArDCA-Python/writeup.typ

 $
   P(A_1, ...
 A_L) = 1 / Z exp(sum_( 1<= i < j <= L) J_(i j) (A_i, A_j) + sum_(i=1) h_i (A_i))
 $ <mfequation>
-with local fields $h_i(A)$ and pairwise couplings $E_(i j) (A, B)$, and partition function
+with local fields $h_i(A)$ and pairwise couplings $J_(i j) (A, B)$, and partition function
 $
   Z = sum_(A_1, ..., A_L) exp(sum_( 1<= i < j <= L)(A_i, A_j) + sum_(i=1) h_i (A_i))
 $ <mfpartition>

-The gauge choice employed in mfDCA is to define a reference state.
+The gauge choice employed in mfDCA is defining a reference state.
 Typically, it is set as the last amino acid $A=q$.
-Then we set
+This gives us
 $
   forall i,j: J_(i j)(a, q) = J_(i j)(q, a) = h_i (q) = 0
 $

-The partition function $Z$ cannot be computed exactly because it requires summing over $q^L$ sequences.
-To make the problem tractable, mfDCA assumes weak correlations between sites, expanding the exponential  in @mfequation by the Taylor series to first order.
+To circumvent the intractable $Z$ computation, mfDCA assumes weak correlations between sites, expanding the exponential  in @mfequation by the Taylor series to first order.
 This results in the relation found in @corr between the couplings and the connected correlation matrix.

 The couplings are then approximated as
 $